Vinod Kambli: Coaching

 On 15 August 2009, Kambli launched his Khel Bharti Sports Academy in Mumbai and announced his retirement from cricket as he wished to coach at Khel Bharti Academy.

 He has been the Head Coach for the MCA Academy in BKC, Mumbai.

 Kambli fulfilled a position within Tendulkar Middlesex Global Academy between 2018 and 2022.
-He finished his full time role as TMGA Head Coach for the Academy at DY Patil, Navi Mumbai in early 2022.
+He finished his full time role as TMGA Head Coach for the academy at DY Patil, Navi Mumbai in early 2022.

 Personal life

 Kambli first married Noella Lewis, a Catholic at St. Patrick's Cathedral, Poona.
 She worked as a receptionist at Hotel Blue Diamond (in Pune) in the year 1998.

 After separating from her Kambli married fashion model Andrea Hewitt.
 The couple has a child born in June 2010.

-After his marriage to his second wife Andrea, Kambli converted to catholicism, naming his son Jesus Christiano Kambli.
+After his marriage to his second wife Andrea, Kambli converted to Catholicism, naming his son Jesus Christiano Kambli.
 Kambli has stated that he respects all religions.

 Journalist Kunal Purandare has penned his biography called Vinod Kambli: The Lost Hero.

+In 2009, Kambli denied having received any help from Sachin Tendulkar however, in 2024, Kambli said Tendulkar significantly helped him financially, and added that Tendulkar paid for his two surgeries.

 Health

 On Friday, 29 November 2013, Vinod Kambli was admitted to Mumbai's Lilavati Hospital, following a heart attack.
 Kambli was taken ill while he was driving from Chembur to Bandra and suddenly stopped the car.
 A policewoman on duty, Sujata Patil noticed he could not drive and arranged to rush him to Lilavati Hospital.
 Kambli underwent angioplasty on two of his blocked arteries in 2013.
-In August 2024, a video of Kambli being disoriented and struggling to walk surfaced on the internet, raising wide-spread concerns on his health once again.
+In August 2024, a video of Kambli being disoriented and struggling to walk surfaced on the internet, raising widespread concerns on his health once again.
 On Wednesday, 20 August 2025, Vinod Kambli's brother Virendra Kambli revealed that Vinod is currently recuperating at his residence in Bandra and is unable to speak properly.